pdeschen/wuff-wiki/Localize-RCP-app.md

 </html>
 ```

+### Compile

-13. Invoke on command line in "tutorials" folder: `gradle build`
+Invoke on command line in "tutorials" folder: `gradle build`.

+### Run

-14. Run the German-language product from command line.
+Run the German-language product from command line.
 When the program is started for the first time, it displays intro page:

 ![RcpApp-7-run-1](images/RcpApp-7-run-1.png "RcpApp-7-run-1")